EdJoPaTo/meeting-countdown/readme.md

 OPTIONS:
         --end-text <STRING>      Text which is displayed when the countdown ends. [default: Meeting is over.
 Have a nice day!]
-        --start-text <STRING>    Text which is displayed before countdown starts.
+        --blink <INT>            Seconds before end where the time should blink.
+0 to disable [default: 300] --start-text <STRING>    Text which is displayed before countdown starts.

 ARGS: